-C. The Major in German at UW-Madison
+E. The German Major at UW-Madison

-Prerequisites for admission to the German major are: 249, 258, and 262 or 249 and 274/284.
+Prerequisites for admission to the German major are: (a) 221-222 or 274 or 284; and (b) 226.

-The undergraduate Major in German requires a minimum of 27 credits in advanced-level German courses.
+The undergraduate major in German requires a minimum of 27 credits in advanced-level German courses.
 The courses presented for the major must include German 337 (Advanced Composition and Conversation) and German 676 (Advanced Seminar in German Studies).
-Working closely with an advisor, students will create their own program of study, selecting from the wide range of departmental and cross-listed courses.
+Working closely with an advisor, students will create their own program of study, selecting from the wide range of departmental and crosslisted courses.
 With the approval of the major advisor, up to 9 credits of work may be taken outside the Department of German, generally selected from a list of cognate courses.